AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-content-class-style-preset.md

 # Using Content Class and Style Presets

-This guide provides details on how to use certain parameters to direct the style of the images generated in your API calls.
+Learn how to use optional parameters to direct the style of the images generated in your API calls.

 ## Prerequisites